Welsh orthography: Diacritics

 The grave accent (`) is sometimes used, usually in words borrowed from another language, to mark vowels that are short when a long vowel would normally be expected, e.g. pas //paːs// (a cough), pàs //pas// (a pass/permit or a lift in a car); mwg //muːɡ// (smoke), mẁg //mʊɡ// (a mug).

 The acute accent (´) is sometimes used to mark a stressed final syllable in a polysyllabic word.
 Thus the words gwacáu (to empty) and dicléin (decline) have final stress.
 However, not all polysyllabic words with final stress are marked with the acute accent (Cymraeg "Welsh" and ymlaen "forward/onward", for example, are written with none).
 The acute may also be used to indicate that a letter w represents a vowel where a glide might otherwise be expected, e.g. gẃraidd //ˈɡʊ.raið// (two syllables) "manly", as opposed to gwraidd //ˈɡwraið// (one syllable) "root".

 Similarly, the diaeresis (¨) is used to indicate that two adjoining vowels are to be pronounced separately (not as a diphthong).
-However, it is also used to show that the letter i is used to represent the cluster //ij// which is always followed by another vowel, e.g. copïo (to copy) pronounced //kɔ.ˈpi.jɔ//, not /*/ˈkɔp.jɔ//.
+However, it is also used to show that the letter i is used to represent the sequence //ij// which is always followed by another vowel, e.g. copïo (to copy) pronounced //kɔ.ˈpi.jɔ//, not /*/ˈkɔp.jɔ//.

 The grave and acute accents in particular are very often omitted in casual writing, and the same is true to a lesser extent of the diaeresis.
 The circumflex, however, is usually included.
 Accented vowels are not considered distinct letters for the purpose of collation.